Greg Brown (businessman): Boards and other work

 Brown served on President George W. Bush’s National Security Telecommunications Advisory Committee (NSTAC).
 The NSTAC is a group of chief executives representing various different service providers including communications and network services as well as finance, aerospace and IT companies.
-The committee advises the President on issues related to implementing national security and emergency preparedness (NS/EP) communications policy.

 Brown also served on President Obama’s Management Advisory Board.
 The PMAB advises the President on how to implement best business practices on matters related to Federal Government management and operation, focusing on productivity, the application of technology, and customer service.

 Brown is a member of the Council on Foreign Relations and The Business Council.
-He serves on the board for the 9/11 Museum and Memorial and Board of Directors for the Prostate Cancer Foundation.
-He is also a member of the Pro Football Hall of Fame Advisory Board.